 Let us really discuss this in-depth.

 Discussion instructions

+Make your discussions lead to heart cutting honesty that requires confession and brings healing

 Prayer instructions

 Break-up the discussions very frequently and have one person lead a prayer about that specific topic they are discussing at the moment.
 Then let them proceed to another topic and stop and pray again, and — again, and — again.